code-423n4/2022-10-zksync/README.md

 #### GovernanceFacet

 Controls changing of the privileged addresses such as governor and validators.
-Compact contract with a couple of functions, that is only needed to change the governor, validators or one of the parameters of the system (L2 bootloader bytecodehash, verifier address, verifier parameters, etc).
+Compact contract with a couple of functions, that are only needed to change the governor, validators or one of the parameters of the system (L2 bootloader bytecode hash, verifier address, verifier parameters, etc).

 #### MailboxFacet

 The facet that handles L2 <-> L1 communication, an overview for which can be found in [docs](https://v2-docs.zksync.io/dev/developer-guides/bridging/l1-l2-interop.html).

-The Mailbox only cares about transferring information from L2 to L1 and the other way, but does not hold or transfer any assets (ETH, ERC20 tokens, or NFTs).
+The Mailbox only cares about transferring information from L2 to L1 and the other way but does not hold or transfer any assets (ETH, ERC20 tokens, or NFTs).

 L1 -> L2 communication is implemented as requesting an L2 transaction on L1 and executing it on L2.
 This means a user can call the function on L1 contract to save the data about the transaction in some queue.
 Later on, a validator can process such transactions on L2 and mark them as processed on the L1 priority queue.
 Currently, it is used only for sending information from L1 to L2 or implementing a multi-layer protocol, but it is planned to use a priority queue for the censor-resistance mechanism.
 Relevant functions for L1 -> L2 communication: `requestL2Transaction`/`l2TransactionBaseCost`/`serializeL2Transaction`.

+NOTE: For each executed transaction L1 -> L2, the system program necessarily sends an L2 -> L1 log.

+The semantics of such L2 -> L1 log are always:
+- sender = BOOTLOADER_ADDRESS
+- key = hash(L1ToL2Transaction)
+- value = status of the processing transaction (1 - success & 0 for fail)
+- isService = true (just a conventional value)
+- l2ShardId = 0 (means that L1 -> L2 transaction was processed in a rollup shard, other shards are not available yet anyway)
+- txNumberInBlock = number of transaction in the block

 L2 -> L1 communication, in contrast to L1 -> L2 communication, is based only on transferring the information, and not on the transaction execution on L1.